apache/skywalking/apm-collector/apm-collector-thirdparty-receiver/receiver-zipkin/docs/README.md

 # Zipkin receiver
-[Zipkin](http://zipkin.io/) receiver provides the feature to receive span data from Zipkin instrumented applications.
+[Zipkin](http://zipkin.io/) receiver provides the feature to receive span data in Zipkin formats.
 SkyWalking backend provides analysis, aggregation and visualization.
 So the user will not need to learn how SkyWalking auto instrumentation agents(Java, .NET, node.js) work, or they don't want to change for some reasons, such as Zipkin integration has been completed.